mrauhu/email/readme.md

-# Email module for Kohana
+# Email module for Kohana using sendmail
 This module provides a Kohana interface to PHPs native mail() function.
 This module is currently in development.

 ## Usage